A simple history of the world's first Communist country, with humour where appropriate. But first, a brief note on social historiography.

 At home, the repression continued, as did the Cult of Personality, due to Stalin being perceived as the man who saved Russia.
 With the (again fabricated) "Doctors' Plot", Jewish doctors were alleged to be trying to poison the Soviet leadership.
 Things turned purgy, anti-Semitic and ugly.
 Before things could turn into another mass party purge (or even a full-blown pogrom against Jews), Stalin died.
 In the early morning hours, he suffered a stroke that left him partially paralyzed and rendered him unable to speak, let alone get out of bed.
 Stalin's own strict orders to his guards not to disturb him led to him being denied medical treatment for over 12 hours before someone decided to check up on him.

-There was a power struggle and Nikita Khrushchev (we'll just call him "Nikita" from now on) ended up in charge.
+There was a power struggle during the two years following Stalin's death.
+Despite nominally being the overall leader of the country during this period, Malenkov commanded very little respect from his peers — especially after the death of his main ally, Beria — leading to his responsibilities slowly being stripped away, before he was forced to resign altogether in early 1955, and Khrushchev (we'll just call him "Nikita" from now on) ended up in charge.
 One of the first things he did surprised the world.

 It was 25 February 1956.
 The CPSU was meeting for its 20th Congress in a closed session.
 The "cult of personality" was being denounced, a veiled reference to Stalin.
 Then Nikita delivered what is known as "The Secret Speech".
 Four hours long, Stalin and his crimes were denounced by name.
 The speech apparently caused heart attacks and even suicides.
 Leaked to the Western press (possibly deliberately), the whole world got an idea of the extent of the brutality of the Stalinist regime.

 Things were somewhat liberalised and in 1957, Sputnik 1 was launched.
-Shortly after that, Nikita started getting shoe slapped.
+That year, Nikita started getting shoe slapped.

 Every year, the United Nations General Assembly has a meeting and all the world leaders make a speech.
-This was where Idi Amin compared the British Prime Minister to Hitler (he meant to say Churchill), Hugo Chavez called George W. Bush "Satan" (an appellation he would later reuse for Barack Obama), and where Dubya in turn said that "the Cuban people will be ready for freedom" once Castro kicks the bucket (which made the entire Cuban delegation walk out of the room in protest).
 In 1960, Nikita was there and being pretty disruptive.
 He interrupted the British Prime Minister Harold Macmillan twice, both in highly unorthodox ways:

 On 12 October, the debate was on a Soviet motion attacking colonialism.
 Lorenzo Sumulong, the Filipino delegate, accused the USSR of double standards because of its domination of Eastern Europe.
 Khrushchev interrupted the speech with a point of order and denounced Sumulong as a toady of the United States.
 Accounts are conflicted regarding the actual use of the shoe.
 The 'traditional' source is that Khrushchev took off his shoe and banged it on his desk.
 Another source is that the shoes he was wearing were new and he had taken one off for comfort which he later banged on the table.
 Another source states his shoe had accidentally been removed when his foot popped out of it and the shoe was returned to him later which is why it was on his desk.
 Some records indicate he did not bang his shoe on his desk at all, but instead banged his fist on the desk to such an extent someone thought he was using his shoe which was already on the desk, and he may have mimed banging it without actually doing it.
 At any rate, there is no photograph or video of this incident, eyewitness reports are varied at best, and the fact that there were photographers who were watching the scene seem to indicate he did not actually use the shoe to bang his desk.
 (If you have seen a photo of Khrushchev holding a shoe, it is a popular fake.)